Thomas Day (writer): Sabrina Sidney

 After this education project, Day undertook a second: he tried to train a wife.
-According to Anna Seward (who nevertheless observed that "there was no finding such a creature ready made"), his demands were modest: "He resolved, if possible, that his wife should have a taste for literature and science, for moral and patriotic philosophy.
+According to Anna Seward (who nevertheless observed that "there was no finding such a creature ready made"), his demands were immodest: "He resolved, if possible, that his wife should have a taste for literature and science, for moral and patriotic philosophy.
 So might she be his companion in that retirement, to which he had destined himself; and assist him forming the minds of his children to stubborn virtue and high exertion.
 He resolved also, that she should be simple as a mountain girl, in her dress, her diet and her manners, fearless and intrepid as the Spartan wives and Roman heroines."

 Using Edgeworth's name, Day applied to the Foundling Hospital to take first one and then another girl, initially aged 12 and 11; he told the Hospital that they were to be apprenticed as maids in Edgeworth's household, which Edgeworth did not know of until several months later.
 He renamed them from Ann Kingston and Dorcas Car to Sabrina Sidney and Lucretia, respectively.
 What last name he chose for 'Lucretia' is not known.
 He made a donation of fifty pounds to the Foundling Hospital and was appointed a member of the governing board.

 After living in London with Sabrina Sidney for some time, Day took both girls to France in November 1769.
 His motives are unclear, as Day was a committed Francophobe, but leaving the country put him out of the reach of British law and the lawyers of the Foundling Hospital, who had been known to sue apprentice-masters who mistreated their apprentices.
 It also let him isolate the girls; he refused to hire English-speaking staff and would not let anyone teach the girls French.
 At one time he challenged a French military officer to a duel for speaking to one of the girls.